AugurProject/augur-walkthrough/disputing.md

 ### Failed dispute round

-If Outcome1's dispute bond is not filled by the time Outcome2's dispute bond is successfully filled or the dispute window ends, then stake placed on Outcome1's dispute bond can be reclaimed.

-- [ ] Place and settle a couple trades on a market to create reporting fees.
-Move time forward to the next fee window.
-Report on the market with User2 in the Open Reporting phase.
-Move time forward to bring it into its first dispute window.
-Halfway-fill an outcome's dispute bond with User1.
-Push time forward to the next dispute window.
-Then, confirm that you can claim the REP you staked in the unsuccessful dispute + a share of the reporting fees from the previous fee window via the Claim All button on Portfolio: Reporting.
-- [ ] (1.)
-Report on a new market with User1 and move time forward to bring it into its first dispute window.
-Halfway-fill Outcome1's dispute bond.
-Switch to User2, and completely fill Outcome2's dispute bond so Outcome2 becomes the new tentative winning outcome and the market is moved to the Upcoming Dispute Window.
-Place and settle a couple trades on a market to creat reporting fees.
-- [ ] (2.)
-Confirm that nothing is available to claim for either user via the Portfolio: Reporting page (nothing should be available because the dispute window hasn't ended.
+Incomplete Disputes can be redeemed for the staked REP and any share of fees collected in the fee window they placed stake in.

+- [X] Move a market into Open Reporting
+- [X] Purchase and sell complete sets in the market
+- [X] Do an Initial Report with User 1
+- [X] Move time into the dispute fee window for the market
+- [X] Halfway-fill a dispute bond with User 2.
-- [ ] (3.)
-Push time forward to the next dispute window.
-Then, switch to User1 and confirm that you can claim the REP you staked in the unsuccessful dispute + a share of the reporting fees from the previous fee window via the Claim All button on Portfolio: Reporting.
+- [X] Move time to the next fee window
+- [X] As User 1 confirm that you can claim the REP you staked in the unsuccessful dispute + all of the reporting fees via the Claim All button on Portfolio: Reporting.

 ## Multiple dispute rounds